ageorge95/WILLOW-chia-forks-instant-wallet-balance/README.md

 # High level overview
 - The script has 2 main functionalities:
-    - it can generate the first 500 addresses of a mnemonic and save them into a json file
+    - it can generate the first 500 (default) addresses of a mnemonic
-    - it can query the full node db and get the balance of all those addresses, thus geting the coin balance of the whole wallet
+    - it can query the full node db and get the balance of all those addresses, thus getting the coin balance of the whole wallet

 - !!!
 WARNING !!!
-   - Because the tool needs your mnemonic the first time you generate all the addresses, be REALLY CAREFULL not to accidentally share the mnemonic
+   - Because the tool needs your mnemonic to generate all the addresses, be REALLY CAREFUL not to accidentally share the mnemonic
-   - This code is posted here on github and I tried not to obfuscate anything so PLEASE feel free to review the code before you run it.
-I just added on top of the chia-blockchain code, so the review will take like 5-10 minutes.!
+   - The backend is posted here on github and I tried not to obfuscate anything so PLEASE feel free to review the code before you run it.

 # Feedback/ Contribution
 - Please post any issues you encountered or any feature requests in the issues tab.